mcipenuks/klix/readme.md

 `/klix-demo` - Simple demo app built on vue which embeds the widget

 # Development server setup
+You can setup the project either with docker or manually

 ## Docker setup
 ```